How to Identify the Apiaceae / Carrot Family

 Androecium of the Apiaceae

-The androecium has five members (all stamens) that are free of the perianth and each other.
-They are all equal to unequal and are found in 1 whorl.
-Their five stamens are all fertile, isomerous with the perianth, oppositisepalous, and inflexed in bud.
+The androecium has five members (all fertile stamens) that are free of the perianth and each other.
+They are all equal to or unequal and are found in 1 whorl.
+Their five stamens are isomerous with the perianth, oppositisepalous, and inflexed in bud.
 Anthers are dorsifixed or basifixed, introrse, tetrasporangiate, and dehisce via longitudinal slits.

 Gynoecium of the Apiaceae

-The gynoecium is 2 carpelled, and the pistil is one or two-celled.
+The gynoecium is 2-carpeled, and the pistil is one- or two-celled.
 The gynoecium is synovarious, median, and inferior.
 The ovary is 2(1) locular.
 An epigynous disk is present.
 Two apical styles are free to partly joined, with their bases thickened into one or two stylopodia that crown the ovary.
 Stigmas are wet type, non-papillate, and Group IV type.
 Placentation is either axile or apical.
 There are 1 or 2 ovules per locule (usually 2 with 1 abortive) that are pendulous and either epitropous or anatropous.
-Ovules have ventral raphe, are non-arillate, unitegmic, and are tenuinucellate or pseudocrassinucellate.
+Ovules have a ventral raphe, are non-arillate, are unitegmic, and are tenuinucellate or pseudocrassinucellate.

 Fruit of the Apiaceae